MARiculture Technical INnovations In Sweden (MARTINIS)

 Department of Biological and Environmental Sciences and SWEMARC, the SWEdish MAriculture Research Center, University of Gothenburg, Sweden in collaboration with the graduate school of Engineering (Hiroshima University) and the department of chemical engineering (Lund University) (Since 2018)

-The overall goal of the project is to develop novel land-based multitrophic aquaculture systems beyond current state-of the art that will be used to build and diversify the Swedish aquaculture sector in a sustainable way.
+The overall goal of the project is to develop novel land-based multitrophic recirculating aquaculture systems beyond current state-of the art that will be used to build and diversify the Swedish aquaculture sector in a sustainable way.

-Specifically, it aims to combine Swedish membrane technology with the use of Japanese marine Anammox bacteria as source of waste water treatment in recirculating aquaculture system.
+Specifically, it aims to combine Swedish membrane technology with the use of Japanese marine Anammox bacteria as source of wastewater treatment in recirculating aquaculture system.

 Stay tuned with the development of the MARTINIS project in the ‘news’ section HERE